 Hairline or stress fractures are tiny cracks on a bone that often develop in the foot or lower leg.
-It is common for hairline fractures to occur as a result of sports that involve repetitive jumping or running.
+The most significant risk for a hairline fracture is playing high impact sports that involve repetitive jumping or running.

 Hairline fractures may also occur in the upper limb and are often related to falls or accidents.